 I didn’t rush home after work and I didn’t get started on dinner.
 I had most of the night to myself and nothing I needed to do.
-Heath and Grant were going from school/work to an eye doctor appointment for Grant then a pro preg photo shoot for Heath then a hair cut for both and visiting with family all along the way.
+Heath and Peanut were going from school/work to an eye doctor appointment for Peanut then a pro preg photo shoot for Heath then a hair cut for both and visiting with family all along the way.
 I was mid way through a Wii Star Wars level so started the night there because ghost Anakin was not going to get through it without me.

 After finishing off the level I headed to the kitchen because it was a huge mess from muffin baking, breakfast in bed cooking and just generic clutter.
 I got all the dishes clean an the clutter picked up then moved on to the basement I carried some junk down there then got a few tools and materials and headed to the hot water heater.